CodySly/King-Crawlers-App/README.md

 ### Setting Up Xcode on an iOS Device

-Before you can use or contribute to the Fruiteria iOS project, you need to have Xcode installed on your iOS device.
+Before you can use or contribute to the King Crawlers App project, you need to have Xcode installed on your iOS device.
 Here are the steps to set it up:

 1. **Install Xcode**:
    - Visit the App Store on your iOS device.